hbctraining/scRNA-seq/lessons/04_SC_quality_control.md

 ### Cell counts

 The cell counts are determined by the number of unique cellular barcodes detected.
+For this experiment, between 12,000 -13,000 cells are expected.

 You expect the number of unique cellular barcodes to be around the number of sequenced cells or greater.
 In single-cell protocols using hydrogels, like inDrops, some hydrogels may have more than one cellular barcode (see details in note below).
-After we remove the low quality cells by filtering, we will expect the number of cells to be at or a bit below the number of sequenced cells.
+After we remove the low quality cells by filtering, we will expect the number of cells to be below the number of sequenced cells.

 > **NOTE:** During the **inDrops** protocol, the cellular barcodes are present in the hydrogels, which are encapsulated in the droplets with a single cell and lysis/reaction mixture.
 Upon treatment of UV and cell lysis, all components mix together inside the droplet and reverse transcription proceeds, followed by droplet breakup and linear amplification for library preparation.
 While each hydrogel should have a single cellular barcode associated with it, occasionally a hydrogel can have more than one cellular barcode.
 We often see all possible combinations of cellular barcodes at a low level, leading to a higher number of cellular barcodes than cells.